codecaine-zz/markdown_tutorials/README.md

 Latest updates:

+- **Auto-Toggle Table of Contents**: TOC now appears automatically when viewing any markdown tutorial, with improved toggle functionality and dynamic button states
 - New homepage insights panel with quick actions (focus search, random tutorial), stats, browse-by-category, and recently added tutorials
 - Added SVG favicon (`favicon.svg`) and `theme-color` for better browser tab and mobile UI integration